kartik-v/yii2-editable/README.md

 The extension uses the enhanced [yii2-popover-x](http://demos.krajee.com/popover-x) extension as a popover modal for editing.
 This extension does not use any external jQuery plugin like X-Editable, instead it uses its own lean and extensible jQuery editable plugin - that elaborately reuses functionality available within Yii Framework 2.0.

+> NOTE: The latest version of the extension v1.1.0 has been released.
+Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-editable/blob/master/CHANGE.md) for details.

 ## Features

 1. Set any readable markup on your view, DetailView, or GridView to be editable.
 Refer the [EditableColumn](http://demos.krajee.com/grid#editable-column) details in kartik\grid\GridView for using an editable column in your grid.